teletrace/teletrace/README.md

 ## ⭐️ **Why Teletrace?**

 Teletrace is an open-source distributed tracing system that helps developers monitor and troubleshoot complex distributed systems by providing end-to-end transaction monitoring and tracing across various microservices.
 Teletrace is built from the ground up for modern applications.
-It is relies on open standards like OpenTelemetry.
+It relies on open standards like OpenTelemetry.
 It is an easy-to-deploy scalable solution, that supports multiple storage options.

 ## ✨ **Features**